 With an architecture that was influenced by shipbuilding, the villages in the Kamouraska area are among the most beautiful in the province of Québec.
 They are also home to many boutiques and art studios offering gourmet treats and handcrafted objects.

-In Rivière-du-Loup, Croisières AML offers whale-watching cruises in the Saguenay–St. Lawrence Marine Park.
+In Rivière-du-Loup, Croisières AML offers whale-watching cruises in the Saguenay–St. Lawrence Marine Park (back in 2024).
 You can also observe an abundance of marine wildlife during excursions with Société Duvetnor to the islands of the St. Lawrence.